 Ongoing education and awareness is also very important if you want to build a corporate culture around security.
 Be sure to regularly schedule:

 One common example of an agency-related security threat are targeted attacks involving phishing.
 These attacks use email or text messages to trick you into revealing private information such as an email password.

 To harden your agency against these attacks you can use a phishing simulation service like Phishing Box which sends mock phishing messages to your team and monitors if anyone discloses private information.
 The results of these simulations can then be used to raise security awareness with your staff either individually or as a group.

 Creating a web agency security policy

-In summary, web agency security will require thoughtful analysis and consideration of the following topics.
+Web agency security will require thoughtful analysis and consideration of the following topics: